polterguy/phosphorusfive/FAQ.md

 ### How do I deploy a release build into my production server?

-The easiest way is to purchase a proprietary license, and using _"Hyperbuild"_, which allows you to _"clone"_ your existing installation.
+The easiest way is to purchase a proprietary license, and using _"Hyperbuild"_, which allows you to _"clone"_ (parts of) your existing installation.

 **Notice**, make sure you use the _"Release"_ build configuration from Visual Studio/Xamarin/MonoDevelop when you start your debugger, since otherwise